Important Considerations

 End-User Browser Communications

-End users interact with Skylight orchestrator using a standard web browser running on their end-user workstation.
+End users interact with Legacy orchestrator using a standard web browser running on their end-user workstation.

-Communications will consist primarily of HTTP and HTTPS traffic initiated from the end-user workstation towards the Skylight orchestrator server.
-All data exchanges between end users and Skylight orchestrator will be handled via these protocols.
+Communications will consist primarily of HTTP and HTTPS traffic initiated from the end-user workstation towards the Legacy orchestrator server.
+All data exchanges between end users and Legacy orchestrator will be handled via these protocols.

 The following table summarizes the network requirements.